PetroKabina/CODECADEMY_Message-Generator/README.md

 Final output:
 ```
 Generated sentences:
-* If a healthy sportsman runs then he ragingly faces sthrengths
+* If a healthy sportsman runs then he ragingly faces strengths
 * When a nervous pain enters then she healthy joggs hills
 * Whatever an unhealthy food appears then he simply struggles days
 ```